rajatkoner08/InstanceFormer/README.md

 <p align="left"><img src="assets/InstanceFormer_arch.png" width="1000"/></p>

 This is an official Pytorch implementation of our AAAI 2023 paper [InstanceFormer: An Online Video Instance Segmentation Framework](https://arxiv.org/abs/2208.10547v1).
 In this repository, we provide PyTorch code for training and testing our proposed InstanceFormer model.
-InstanceFormer is an efficient video instance segmentation and tracking model that achieves state-of-the-art results on several benchmarks such as [YTVIS-19/21/22](https://youtube-vos.org/) and [OVIS](https://songbai.site/ovis/).
+InstanceFormer is an efficient video instance segmentation and tracking model that achieves state-of-the-art results on several benchmarks, such as [YTVIS-19/21/22](https://youtube-vos.org/) and [OVIS](https://songbai.site/ovis/).